Elizabeth Falk, PTA, OPTA, NASM-PES

 What Athletes Should Look For in a Massage Gun

-When you are trying to find the best massage gun for athletes, there is only one question to ask yourself: What do you need it for?
+When you are trying to find the best massage gun from an athlete’s perspective, there is only one question to ask yourself: What do I need it for?

-Generally an athlete will need a massage gun for one of these two reasons:
+Generally an athlete will need a massage gun for these two reasons:

 1. Recovery.
 This is post-workout treatment where deep tissue massage matters the most, and